gyana/gyana/DEVELOPMENT.md

 - Django widgets - using React or Stimulus
 - React wrapped - a React powered web component that has plain HTML (generated by Django) as children - see `<gy-widget>`
-- Celery Progress - show progress of long running task using the `celery_progress
+- Celery Progress - show progress of long running task using the `celery_progress` library

 ## Philosophy